icinganalysis/icinganalysis.github.io/content/basics/introducing the basics.md

 To keep the focus on learners,
 The Basics are a largely separate website from "Blast from the Past: NACA Icing Publications" [icinganalysis.com](https://icinganalysis.com/).
-"Blast from the Past" is more focussed on what was historically done, while The Basics are focussed on what to do today.
+"Blast from the Past" focus more on what was historically done, while The Basics focus on what to do today.

 ### Aircraft icing training classes available